Category: W

 🌎 Coordinates

-As of the 2010 census, Warner had a population of 2,833 residents.
-The town is characterized by a diverse age group, with a median age of 45.5 years.
-The population is predominantly white, with small percentages of African American, Asian, Hispanic, and other races.
+According to the U.S. Census Bureau, the population of Windsor was approximately 3,553 as of 2019.
+The town has a diverse age range, with a median age of 44.2 years.
+The racial makeup of the town is predominantly White, followed by smaller percentages of African American, Native American, Asian, and other races.

 🏞️ Nature & Environment